 Mary KnyshArt Form(s):

-Mary believes that self-expression through music is a joyful and positive form of communication available to every individual regardless of previous experience.
-Mary’s love for the language of music and musical self expression and her belief in their potential for personal growth, enhancing creativity, fostering cooperative non-verbal communication and growing community have led her to expand her knowledge and experience with music improvisation and world music.
-Her goal is to create accessible and fun opportunities for others to discover, explore and learn about the world and more importantly, about themselves, through the exploration of world musical styles, ethnic instruments, and music improvisation.
-Mary’s teaching encapsulates Orff’s well-known quote: “Tell me, I forget.
+I believe that self-expression through music is a joyful and positive form of communication available to every individual regardless of previous experience.
+My love for the language of music and musical self-expression and my belief in their potential for personal growth, enhancing creativity, fostering cooperative non-verbal communication, and growing community have led me to expand my knowledge and experience with music improvisation and world music.
+My goal is to create accessible and fun opportunities for others to discover, explore, and learn about the world and, more importantly, about themselves, through the exploration of world musical styles, ethnic instruments, and music improvisation.
+My teaching encapsulates Orff’s well-known quote, “Tell me, I forget.
 Show me, I remember.
 Involve me, I understand.”